Chromatophore/HP48-Superchip/README.md

 There is **no sprite wrapping** on any HP48 CHIP interpreter.
 Collisions will not occur wrapping around the display area.
 #### [Collision Enumeration](investigations/quirk_collide.md)
 An interesting and apparently often unnoticed change to the Super Chip spec is the following:
-All drawing is done in XOR mode.
-If this causes one or more pixels to be erased, **VF is <> 00, other-wise 00**.
+"All drawing is done in XOR mode.
+If this causes one or more pixels to be erased, **VF is <> 00, other-wise 00**."
 In SCHIP extended screen mode (aka hires) **only**, SCHIP 1.1 will report the **number of rows** that include a pixel that XORs with the existing data, so the 'correct' way to detect collisions is Vf <> 0 rather than Vf == 1, as you may see values between 1 and 16. lores functions as expected; Vf will be only be set to 1 in a collision.
 #### [Collision with the bottom of the screen](investigations/quirk_collide.md)
-In extended screen mode (aka hires) **only**, sprites that are drawn such that they contain data that runs off of the bottom of the screen will a) **not wrap around the screen** and b) also **set Vf** based on the number of lines that run off of the **bottom** screen, exactly as if **they are colliding**.
-The two aspects will accumulate together so any normal collisions + overshooting rows will be collected.
+In extended screen mode (aka hires) **only**, sprites that are drawn such that they contain data that runs off of the bottom of the screen will a) **not wrap around the screen** and b) also **set Vf** based on the number of lines that run off of the **bottom** screen (not the sides), exactly as if **they are colliding** with something below it.
+The two aspects will accumulate together, so any normal collisions + overshooting rows will be collected.
 #### [Large Font](investigations/quirk_font.md) (ie i := bighex vx)
 Superchip includes a larger font.
 This larger font does **not** include hex characters A through F - the spec actually states this but I'm not sure anyone realised.
 #### [Platform Speed](investigations/platform_speed.md)